krasizorbov/angular-router/README.md

 # How To install this repository

-This repository is made of several separate npm modules, that are installable separately.
-For example, to run the au-input module, we can do the following:

-    cd angular-router-course
+Its possible to install the modules as usual using npm:

     npm install

-Its also possible to install the modules as usual using npm:

-    npm install

 NPM 5 or above has the big advantage that if you use it you will be installing the exact same dependencies than I installed in my machine, so you wont run into issues caused by semantic versioning updates.

 This should take a couple of minutes.
-If there are issues, please post the complete error message in the Questions section of the course.

 # To Run the Development Backend Server